MuhammedZohaib/My-Second-Brain/OOP/Java How to program 11e Notes.md

 right.
 Addition and subtraction operators have the same level of precedence.

-Never Use `printf` to print a `String` while taking input from the user as it can result in security breach as malicious user can supply format specifier and execute through `printf`
+Never Use `printf` to print a `String` while taking input from the user as it can result in security breach as malicious user can supply format specifier and execute through `printf`.

+# Inheritance:
+*When creating a class, rather than declaring completely new members, you can designate that the new class should inherit the members of an existing class.
+The existing class is called the super-class, and the new class is the subclass*

+***Inheritance is sometimes referred to as specialization.*

+## *Protected Members:*
+*A class’s `public` members are accessible wherever the program has a reference to an object of that class or one of its sub classes.
+A class’s `private` members are accessible only within the class itself.
+In this section,we introduce the access modifier `protected`.
+Using protected access offers an intermediate level of access between public and private.*

+We use `.super` to refer to the parent class.

+## *Behavior of Constructors in Inheritance:*
+Constructors are not inherited.